 Decreased Semen Volume

 This key hormone helps produce semen, the fluid that improves sperm mobility.
-Males without enough T may notice decreased semen volume during ejaculation.
+Males with low T may notice decreased semen volume during ejaculation.

 Without enough T, excessive fatigue and decreased energy levels are often reported.
 If you feel exhausted all the time even if you get enough sleep, it may be worth talking with your doctor about your hormones.